MatheusCristofolini/web-study-project/README.md

 # Web Study Project
-This project is an CRUD development in PostgresQL, NestJS, and React.
+This project is an CRUD development in PostgresQL, NestJS, and Angular.
 Also was used others technologies how Docker.